Home / HIPEC Surgery in India

 What Are the Benefits of HIPEC Surgery?

-• Improved destruction of microscopic tumour cells after surgery significantly better
+• Better destruction of microscopic tumour cells.

-• Lower risk of peritoneal cancer recurrence in selected patients treated
+• Reduced risk of peritoneal cancer recurrence.

 What Are the Risks or Complications of HIPEC Surgery?